sajitron/travel-agency/ReadMe.md

 ### DB Migration (Alternative) & Updating a table
 - Create a `docs` directory, and create a new file - `db.dbml` within it
 - Input the contents of the db schema in the file.
-Same format we input in dbdiagram
+Same format we input in dbdiagram.io
 - Run `make dbschema`
   - This should generate or update a `schema.sql` file
 - Create the query file in the `/query` directory, and input the sql commands